reactive-python/reactpy-django/docs/src/reference/management-commands.md

 Command used to manually clean ReactPy data.

 When using this command without arguments, it will perform all cleaning operations.
-You can specify only performing specific cleaning operations through arguments such as `--sessions`.
+You can limit cleaning to specific operations through arguments such as `--sessions`.

 !!! example "Terminal"